 “Once I told my classes – I got 160 students – and I started making verbal commitments to them,” Rangi said, “Then it was over.
 I had to do it.”

 Rangi told his students because he wanted them to make him feel like he had to hit the jump, not because he wanted them to think he was a rad mountain biker.
 Then he went out on his own and stuck the landing – barely.

-Me, I got a few plans for 2013.
+Me, I got a few plans for the coming year.
 What are they?
 Hey, if you have to shoot, shoot.